EliasNada/Opensooq---Back-End-Task/readme.md

 		php cli.php

-for further details and information, please contact my at:
+for further details and information, please contact me at:

 	eliasmnada@gmail.com
 	0777518736